IT'S BEST TO QUIT

-Broadly speaking, all three types include a rechargeable battery and a heating element.
-A disposable cartridge is then inserted that holds the e-liquid, which produces the vapor that’s inhaled.
-These liquids come in many flavors.
-The vast majority of liquids—and their vapors—include nicotine.
+Broadly speaking, they include a rechargeable battery and an element that heats the e-liquid to produce the vapor that’s inhaled.
+The vast majority of liquids—and their vapors—contain nicotine.

-Heated tobacco devices are based on the concept of heating tobacco to temperatures well below those reached by a burning cigarette.
-This releases a vapor containing nicotine and flavors.
+Heated tobacco products are smoke-free products based on the concept of heating tobacco to temperatures well below those reached by a burning cigarette.

 What is heated tobacco?